Categories

 Can you build an extension without planning permission?

 Certain types of extensions and renovation can be constructed without the need for planning permission, such as adding an extension to an existing house.
-These are known as permitted development rights and allow for minor alterations and additions to a property.
-However, it must meet all of the required criteria and limitations to qualify for permitted development.
-Adhering to building regulations is still necessary even if planning permission is not required.
+These are known as permitted development extension rights and allow for minor alterations and additions to a property.

 There can also be planning constraints such as Article 4 direction, conservation area, or even living under a flight path in an area of outstanding natural beauty could have removed your permitted development rights.
 This means there can be 2 houses, in the same town, doing the exact same project, for example, a 3-meter extension and one could be done under permitted development, while the other needs planning permission even though they are identical.